Projects-by-Harsh-and-Sid/Atlas-Link/readme.md

 ## 11. Implementation and Usage

-This section provides detailed information on how to set up, use, and understand the structure of the Star Link project.
+This section provides detailed information on how to set up, use, and understand the structure of the Atlas Link project.

 ### 11.1 Project Structure

-The Star Link project is organized into two main components: a Flask backend and a Node.js backend.
+The Atlas Link project is organized into two main components: a Flask backend and a Node.js backend.
 Here's an overview of the project structure:

 ```
 Star_Link/